lino-framework/book/docs/tutorials/hello/index.rst

     >>> shell = Sheller('docs/tutorials/hello')

-In this tutorial we are going to create a local Lino project which inherits from one of the simple :ref:`out-of-the-box projects
+In this tutorial we are going to create a *local* Lino project, i.e. something that exists only on your machine.
-<lino.projects>` included with Lino.

 We suppose that you have installed Lino itself as described in :doc:`/dev/install`.